 El hair graft It is a surgical technique that was developed to treat baldness problems.
 This technique allows us to redistribute body hair to implant hair in areas that have lost it.

 Later, with the development of the FUE hair implant technique New surgical techniques were developed that allowed hair transplantation in other areas of the body and not just the head.
 This is how they began to perform transplants of beard, eyebrows and even eyelashes; achieving more and more natural results.

-In the beard transplant with FUE technique a linear incision is not required to remove the follicles.
+Find the model you want in beard transplant with FUE technique a linear incision is not required to remove the follicles.
 Therefore recovery is faster and there is no visible scar.

 A beard transplant will do what your genetics and other factors don't allow.
 The hair will be taken from another part of your body (usually the scalp) and transplanted to your face, or where you want your beard or mustache to grow.